Mabel Bagenal: Death

 Mabel fell ill and ultimately died in December 1595, aged 24.
 The location of her death is disputed.
 The historians Casway and James O'Neill state that Mabel was seeking refuge with Henry in Newry when she died.
 Alternatively, she might have died whilst in Tyrone's captivity at Dungannon.
 Mabel had no children.

 At the time of Mabel's death, Tyrone was feigning reconciliation with English authorities whilst secretly holding out for the 2nd Spanish Armada's arrival.
-Tyrone visited Dublin on December 30 and certified Mabel's death.
+Tyrone visited Dublin on 30 December and certified Mabel's death.
 He married his fourth and final wife, Catherine Magennis, circa August 1597.
 Tyrone's forces killed Henry at the Battle of the Yellow Ford on 14 August 1598.

 Legacy

 In reference to the dramatic circumstances of her marriage, Mabel has been called the "Helen of the Elizabethan Wars".
 The historian Kate Newmann considers this to be a simplistic assessment of Mabel's role in the Nine Years' War.

 Clare Holman as Mabel and Stephen Rea as Tyrone in Making History.

 The Great O'Neill (1942), a notable biography of Tyrone by Seán Ó Faoláin, has been criticised for its overdramatisation, particularly for overtly romanticising Mabel's marriage.
 On Mabel, Ó Faoláin stated "this poor child had brought neither any great experience nor any great intelligence from that close-fisted, prudish, petit-bourgeois house" and that "only a woman of tremendous character and intelligence could have made a success of that marriage, so full of incongruity in race and rank".
 Anthony Roche criticised Ó Faoláin's depiction of Mabel as a frightened child, stating that Ó Faoláin undercuts "the independence and courage of the character it took to leave not only her family but the Protestant ethos".

 The Great O'Neill was used by Brian Friel as the basis for his 1988 play Making History, where Mabel's marriage to Tyrone is a central topic.
 Friel depicts the marriage as a genuine, if ill-fated, love affair.
 She seldom appears in Making History, though her impact on Tyrone's life and legacy is significantly explored.
 Maria Gaviña Costero notes that Friel shifts Mabel from "a historically marginal position to the decisive figure she is in this play", and portrays her with greater agency and depth than Ó Faoláin.
 Though Mabel died in 1595, in Making History she is anachronistically alive and still married to Tyrone in the 1600s.
 She also dies during a miscarriage, whereas the historical Mabel died of illness and left no known children.
-In its original production, Mabel was portrayed by English actress Clare Holman.
+In its original production by Field Day, Mabel was portrayed by English actress Clare Holman.

 In 2011, an archaeological dig at Dungannon's Castle Hill uncovered the skeletal remains of a high-ranking woman.
 It was suggested that the remains could have been those of Mabel, though experts determined that the high-ranking woman was in her late forties or fifties when she died.